bencorrado/bluez-bencorrado/docs/reference/gatt-services.md

 ```

 As soon as BlueZ has discovered which GATT services are available the
-bluetoothctl utility will print these out
+bluetoothctl utility will print out the following:

 ```
 [CHG] Device 5C:31:3E:71:0C:E7 UUIDs: 00001800-0000-1000-8000-00805f9b34fb